Myths vs facts

 The RSPCA supports professionally managed aerial culling of feral horses in Kosciuszko.
 An expert committee appointed by the NSW government to advise on feral horse control concluded that aerial culling is the most humane and effective method of control in Kosciuszko.
 There are strict protocols to maximise welfare outcomes.
 Trapping and transporting horses for slaughter causes much more suffering than shooting.

 Fertility control in an area the size of Kosciuszko is not feasible.
-Trapping, the current main control method, is also ineffective because it cannot keep up with the rate of increase.
+Trapping, the current main control method, is also ineffective on its own because it cannot keep up with the rate of increase.
 Where regular trapping has occurred horse numbers have increased.

 Over the past decade an average of fewer than 100 trapped horses a year have been rehomed, despite extensive advertising and liaison with brumby groups.